1.1 Background of AMDISS

 no physical office at the time.
 Between 2004 and 2006, AMDISS held several consultative meetings with

 stakeholders.
-It met the leadership of Sudan People’s Liberation Movement/Army (SPLM/A) in Nairobi in
+It met the leadership of the Sudan People’s Liberation Movement/Army (SPLM/A) in Nairobi in

 2004 and articulated its position that was well received by the leading South Sudan political leadership.